 Which Scandinavian languages should I learn?

-Is Norwegian, Danish, Swedish, Finnish worth the effort?
+Is Norwegian, Danish, Swedish, and Finnish worth the effort?
 Is Icelandic or Faroese even a language?
 What is the difference between Nordic and Scandinavian languages?
 Read along.

 Barring a few exceptions, most European languages are part of the Indo-European group.